So, you've developed your own package. Great!

 Generate the template file (.pot)

-First of all, you need to extract translatable strings and create a so called Portable Object Template
+First of all, you need to extract translatable strings and create a so called Portable Object Template, actually a text file with a .pot extension.

 xgettext --default-domain=messages --output-dir=PotFolder --output=PotFileName --language=PHP --from-code=UTF-8 --add-comments=i18n --keyword --keyword=t:1 --keyword=t2:1,2 --keyword=tc:1c,2 --no-escape --add-location --no-wrap --files-from=FileList